flatland-association/flatland-book/research/baselines.md

 **🔗 [RLlib Baseline Repository](https://gitlab.aicrowd.com/flatland/neurips2020-flatland-baselines)**

-Follow the [getting started guide](baselines/getting-started) to setup and start training using the baselines.
+Follow the [getting started guide](baselines/getting-started) to setup and start training using the RLlib baselines.

 The [RLlib documentation](https://docs.ray.io/en/latest/rllib-algorithms.html) provides ample information about the standard methods such as Ape-X and PPO.
-The documentation below gives more details about the methods, observations and other approaches that have been developed specifically for Flatland.
+The documentation below gives more details about the methods, custom observations and other approaches that have been developed specifically for Flatland.

 ### RL methods